mikimaine/neural-network-hyper-parameter-optimization/ReadMe.md

 - Activation Functions: ReLu and Tanh both performed well, with ReLU often slightly outperforming Tanh.
 ReLU is known to help mitigate the vanishing gradient problem, which might explain its superior performance.
 - Optimizers: The Adam optimizer consistently outperformed SGD.
 This is likely due to adam’s adaptive learning rate and momentum.
 - Loss Functions: While categorical_crossentropy is more appropriate for classification tasks, mean_squared_error also yielded competitive results.
-However, for proper classification tasks, categorical_crossentropy is preferred.